Massachusetts Community Solar Contract Terms

 Savings based on a guaranteed 7% discount on the solar bill credits generated by your allocation from the Community Solar system.
 The impact of the solar bill credits on the utility charges can vary month to month due to seasonal variances affecting solar energy production.
 Actual savings may vary in the event the customer (i) cancels early, (ii) does not receive credits, or (iii) receives a reduced credit amount due to utility errors or delays.
 Clearway is not responsible for utility delays in applying solar bill credits.
 Refer to the community solar contract for agreement terms.

 Customers may cancel their Clearway Community Solar subscription with a minimum of 60 days’ notice.
 Customers on active farms who receive invoices from Clearway Community Solar will be required to pay their invoices for up to 6 months of billing after expiration of the 60-day notice period.
-Subject to the terms of the Community Solar Agreement, the cancellation fee ranges from $0-$200.
-This promotion will waive the cancellation fee.
+Subject to the terms of the Community Solar Agreement.
+Subject to credit approval and a 20-year agreement.